MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 	- Change the [location](http://www.latlong.net/)
 	- Use Leaflet.js, load tiles from [Stamen](http://maps.stamen.com/#toner-lite/12/37.7707/-122.3781), [CartoDB](https://cartodb.com/basemaps/) or any other basemap provider
 	- Push map online to your blog or github.io page and send me the link before Monday
-- Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) (but skim it! don't worry too much, we'll talk more about it in class)
+- Go through [this](http://maptime.io/anatomy-of-a-web-map/#0) (but skim it! don't worry too much, we'll talk more in class)
 - Download [Moves App](https://moves-app.com/) and record your activity this week.
 You don't have to sign in with Facebook, and you don't have to create an account.